aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 > [!note] Meeting chair assignment
 > Follow the schedule for notetakers.

-Given that `tinymorph` will include two components (web-based editor and ML inference server), the following include a rough draft of each champion's responsibilities:
+Given that `morph` will include two components (web-based editor and ML inference server), the following include a rough draft of each champion's responsibilities:

 - design work: The team will collaborate on general design works for interfaces, lead by [Aaron Pham](https://aarnphm.xyz).